 To address these issues through concrete solutions and bring about positive changes in rural communities in Bihar and Jharkhand, Karuna-Shechen is deploying a series of interrelated programs to ensure food security for the poorest: vegetable gardens, nutrition gardens, drip irrigation, wells, retention ponds, small dams and culvert construction.

 The Kitchen Garden program is an initiative to promote self-sufficiency and increase the nutritional value of meals through home-grown vegetables.
 We provide seeds and vegetable seedlings from our nurseries to rural populations to help them grow a vegetable garden in their backyard.
-This allows the beneficiary families to eat a diverse diet and lead healthy and nutritious lives.
+This allows the beneficiary families to eat a balanced and diverse diet and lead healthy and nutritious lives.

 “Previously, we didn’t have a vegetable garden and we used to buy vegetables from the market, but since I started growing the vegetable garden, we have enough vegetables for our family throughout the year.
 We used to spend money on vegetables but now that we have vegetables in our own garden, we save money on our vegetable expenses.”~ Satrughan Sardar

 The program launched by Karuna-Shechen India starts with a meeting during which we explain to the rural communities the role of vegetable gardens as a powerful tool in the fight against hunger and malnutrition.
 We ensure that the community clearly understands the program and the role of our organization in supporting the beneficiaries.
 Next, vegetable seeds and traditional fruit plants are distributed at highly subsidized rates among disadvantaged households, patients in our health centers, and students in rural schools.
 The involvement of the beneficiaries is essential for understanding social and environmental factors, such as seasonal changes in seed selection and distribution at the right time according to climatic conditions.